 For a Good Hairday: Hairstyle Related Expressions in Korean.
-Posted by Kyung-Hwa on Aug 15, 2018 in Korean Language, Pronunciation, Vocabulary
+Posted by Kyung-Hwa on Aug 15, 2018 in Korean Language, Vocabulary

 Do you have an old picture that is hidden in your drawer due to a bad hair day?
 Are you expecting a good hairday but worried about how to ask your hairdresser to style your hair in Korean?
 I hope this post will be helpful for you to have a better hairday when you are getting ready for a trip to a Korean hair salon or barber shop.

 About every three years, I cut my 긴머리 (long hair) and donate my hair.
 Since I have tried to let my hair grow to a 긴머리 from a 단발머리 (bob cut), my visit to a 미용실 (hair salon) has been regular for the last nine months.
 I enjoy going to a hair salon because it is not only exciting to change my hairstyle but also fun to chitchat with my 미용사 (hairdresser) and her 단골 손님 (regular customers) with a cup of coffee.

 While my hairstylist was trimming my hair, she mentioned about how many different hairstyles I have had in the last several years.
 I couldn’t hide my grin because her comment remained me of how much fun my friends and I had when we had to practice a conversation at a hair salon in 한국어 (the Korean language): We all had fun taking a role of 손님 (a customer),미용사, and a 이발사 (barber) to change our hairstyles in 한국어.

 - 미용실 [mi-yong-shil] − a hair salon